Art therapy. Art as therapy. What is the difference?

 In art psychotherapy, the emphasis is on increasing personal awareness and exploring insights through the process of art-making.
 The art created becomes a source of self-expression and communication.
 Physically creating art allows clients to externalise their internal conflicts, which allows them to process the challenges they face at a safe distance.

+Art can help us in different ways.
 The artmaking process during art psychotherapy sessions evokes personal meanings and insights.
-Hence, clients may experience strong emotions which may cause them to feel vulnerable.
-A registered art therapist is trained to recognise and manage clients’ emotions so they do not feel overwhelmed or vulnerable.
+This may result in clients experiencing strong emotions, which may, in turn, cause them to feel vulnerable.
+A registered art therapist is trained to recognise and support clients in managing their emotions, so they do not feel overwhelmed or vulnerable.

-As a result of these strong emotions and feelings of vulnerability, art psychotherapy is best engaged in a safe, non-judgemental and confidential setting.
-An art psychotherapy session can be conducted individually or in a small group, depending on the clients’ needs.
+As a result of these strong emotions and feelings of vulnerability that directly relate to people’s mental health, art psychotherapy is best engaged in a safe, non-judgmental, and confidential setting.
+An art psychotherapy session can be conducted individually or in a small group, depending on the clients' needs.

 Art as Therapy

-Art as therapy is when art is created for leisure, relaxation or personal pleasure.
+Art as therapy is used to describe art that is created for the purpose of leisure, relaxation, or personal pleasure.
 It is therapeutic in nature but is not therapy.

 It focuses on mastering artistic techniques; experimenting with different art forms and materials; and provides a sense of accomplishment and completion.